RedHatInsights/vuln4shift-frontend/README.md

 3. Make sure you are using [Red Hat proxy](http://hdn.corp.redhat.com/proxy.pac)

 ## Running locally
+1. Make sure you are connected to the Red Hat VPN
-1. Install dependencies with `npm install`
+2. Install dependencies with `npm install`
-2. Run development server with `npm run start:proxy:beta`
+3. Run development server with `npm run start` and select desired environment (`stage-preview` is recommended)
-3. Local version of the app will be available at https://stage.foo.redhat.com:1337/preview/openshift/insights/vulnerability/
+4. Local version of the app will be available at URL printed out to the console (https://stage.foo.redhat.com:1337/preview/openshift/insights/vulnerability/ if you selected `stage-preview`)

 ## Testing
 [Cypress](https://cypress.io/) is used as the testing framework